 Bodies fundamentally need water.
 We can’t survive long without it.

-And, if you’ve read any of our other fasting articles, you’ll know that we encourage a plentiful water intake during your fasts to help curb hunger, and to keep you hydrated.
+And, if you’ve read any of our other fasting articles, you’ll know that we encourage a plentiful water intake during your fasts to help curb hunger and keep you hydrated.

 If you do try dry fasting, here’s what we’d say.